kdave/btrfs-progs/Documentation/Feature-by-version.rst

         types (data, metadata, system).

 5.19 - automatically repair device number mismatch
-        Device information is storead in two places, the number in the super block and items in the device tree.
+        Device information is stored in two places, the number in the super block and items in the device tree.
 When this is goes out of sync, e.g. by device removal short before unmount, the next mount could fail.
         The b-tree is an authoritative information an can be used to override